hawkinsw/CPPTimes/BasicsWithConnect4.md

 ## Shout From the Rooftops

 Although our solution is still very broad and, in some ways, very vague, we are slowly chipping away at the details.
-Each time we return to our algorithm and tweak it further, we are adding more details -- we are refining the description step by step.
-We are doing something that professional programmers do all the time -- [_stepwise refinement_](https://www.cs.cornell.edu/courses/JavaAndDS/stepwise/stepwise.html).
+Each time we return to our algorithm and tweak it further by adding more details we are refining the description step by step.
+This iterative process (study algorithm, tweak, study algorithm, tweak, ...) is something that professional programmers do all the time -- [_stepwise refinement_](https://www.cs.cornell.edu/courses/JavaAndDS/stepwise/stepwise.html).

 This technique is really important.
 When we start thinking about solving a problem, we focus as much as possible on the big picture.
 In the case of Connect 4, we talk about players, taking turns, winning, losing, etc. During our initial algorithm design, we pretended that we had good definitions for those terms and, for example, good ways to determine who won and lost.
 We wrote our algorithm as if they existed.